 Use Raise to Wake

-When you raise your iPhone to look at it, this will wake the Lock Screen automatically.
-From there, you can quickly check your notifications, access Control Centre, swipe left to take a photo or swipe right to access widgets.
+When you raise your iPhone to look at it, it automatically wakes the Lock Screen.
+From there, you can quickly check your notifications, access Control Center, swipe left to take a photo, or swipe right to access widgets.

-With iPhone X or later, you can also tap your screen to check notifications, take a photo or access the torch quickly.
+With iPhone X or later, you can also tap your screen to check notifications, take a photo, or quickly access the flashlight.

 If you need to unlock your iPhone X or later, swipe up from the bottom of your screen.
-On iPhone 8 or earlier, press the Home button.
+On iPhone SE and iPhone 8 or earlier, press the Home button.
 If you don’t do anything, your iPhone will go back to sleep.

 To turn Raise to Wake on or off, go to Settings > Display & Brightness.

-On iPhone 14 Pro and iPhone 14 Pro Max, the Always-On display is turned on by default.
-Your iPhone will dim the Lock Screen while still displaying helpful information, such as the time, widgets and wallpaper.
+On iPhone 14 Pro or later and iPhone 14 Pro Max or later, the Always-On display is on by default.
+Your iPhone dims the Lock Screen while still showing helpful information, like the time, widgets, and wallpaper.

-To interact with your iPhone while the Always-On display is enabled, raise it, tap the screen or press the side button.
-If you use Raise to Wake, raising and looking at your iPhone will wake your device as usual.
-You can also swipe up from the bottom of the display to wake your iPhone and activate Face ID authentication.
+To interact with your iPhone while the Always-On display is enabled, raise it, tap the screen, or press the side button.
+If you use Raise to Wake, raising and looking at your iPhone wakes your device as usual.
+You can also swipe up from the bottom of your display to wake iPhone and activate Face ID authentication.